Cherreads

 "How much for the tomatoes?" the woman asked.

 The woman did not take them.
+Instead, she studied the girl's face for a moment.

-The girl did not respond.
+The girl did not respond immediately.

-"I hear your aunt," the woman continued, "is a physician.
-Some say a witch."
+"I hear your aunt is a physician," the woman continued.
+"Some say a witch."

-"My aunt Elise is many things," the girl said coolly.
-"None of which include me."
+"My aunt Elise is many things," the girl said coolly, "none of which include me."

-"Please," she whispered.
+"Please," the woman whispered.
 "Two gold coins."

 The girl froze.

 Gold meant trouble.
+And trouble meant attention.

-She pretended to read, her pulse racing.
+She pretended to read, though her pulse quickened.

 "Ten," the woman blurted desperately.